 - Few Fringe Benefits.
 This card’s main attraction is the fairly generous cash back program.
-It has virtually no additional benefits, aside from the decent, but not spectacular, sign-up bonus.
+It has virtually no additional benefits, other than the standard slate of Visa Signature perks.
 If you’re looking for a credit card with attractive perks such as complimentary rental car insurance and baggage protection for travelers, look to competing cards such as Chase Sapphire Preferred.

 - Has a Foreign Transaction Fee.
 This card has a 3% foreign transaction fee.
 That’s a big drawback for cardholders who frequently travel abroad, perhaps on road trips to Mexico or Canada.